lucax88x/PrimitiveObsession/README.md

 That's the root error: when you use the very same class for 2 completely different purposes, it's just like collapsing `CustomerController` and `NHibernateSession` to a single class: by doing so, you would give no chance neither to Autofac nor to the compiler itself to distinguish the former from the latter.

-It's easy to see why representing the customer controller and the NHibernate session with 2 dedicated classes is valuable: it isn't hard to see that the idea can be profitably applied to the 2 configuration parameters as well.
+It's easy to see why representing the customer controller and the NHibernate session with 2 dedicated classes is valuable: it isn't hard to see that the idea can be profitably applied to `maxDownloadableFiles` and `numerOfItemsPerPage` well, and in general to any primitive configuration parameter.
 It would give you the opportunity the rely on the compiler: instead of having a constructor which takes 3 indistinguishable integers:

 ```csharp
 class Foo